folio-org/mod-audit/README.md

 ## Introduction

-The audit-storage module provides CRUD for audit data.
+The mod-audit module provides API to access and modify audit data.

 ## Permissions